How robotics is taking B2B marketing effectiveness to the next level

 Today, the capabilities of RPA extend across marketing operations, customer engagement and customer experience where use cases range from basic data mining tasks to complex analyses of consumer trends like:

-- Responding to customer engagement across a multi-channel environment
+- Reacting to customer engagement across a multi-channel environment

 - Combining data sources into one to create a clearer picture of customer insights

-- Continuous analysis and reporting of customer trends / market insights
+- Continuous analysis and reporting of customer trends and buyer readiness

 - Optimising digital ad placements based in historic performance

-- Monitoring data consistency from one system to another
+- Monitoring data accuracy from one system to another

 Then there’s the capabilities of RPA when combined with other technologies.